Fixing Trigger Feel Problems After Installation

 Understanding Trigger Feel Issues

 Trigger feel refers to how smooth, consistent, and predictable the trigger movement feels during operation.
-After installation, differences in components or setup can slightly alter how the trigger behaves.
+After installation, differences in components or setup can slightly alter how the trigger behaves, resulting in trigger performance problems.
 Common concerns include a heavier pull than expected, a gritty sensation, or a reset that feels unclear.

 These problems usually do not indicate a defective trigger system.
 Instead, they often result from installation alignment, lubrication, or component interaction.